Khorramshahr missile was displayed at a military parade in Tehran

 “It has the potential to carry nuclear warheads, but I am skeptical as to whether it can carry multiple ones because nuclear warheads are so large,” said Fitzpatrick, who also heads the think tank’s Non-Proliferation and Nuclear Policy Programme.

-Fitzpatrick agrees it would be a good idea to extend the Iran nuclear deal to include ballistic missiles, “but it is no good talking about this if the US is not honoring the nuclear agreement.”
+Fitzpatrick agrees it would be a good idea to extend the Iran nuclear deal to include ballistic missiles.

 “But it is no good talking about this if the US is not honoring the nuclear agreement,” he said.